tweag/cybersourcery_testing/README.md

 # Cybersourcery Testing

 For Rails projects, supports feature/integration testing of the Cybersource Silent Order POST (SOP) service.
 It can be used with [the Cybersourcery gem](https://github.com/promptworks/cybersourcery) or as a stand-alone testing service.
-It uses a Sinatra proxy server and VCR, to avoid the need for repeated requests to the Cybersource SOP test server.
+It uses a Sinatra proxy server and [VCR](https://github.com/vcr/vcr), to avoid the need for repeated requests to the Cybersource SOP test server.

 ## Features

 Automated testing with Cybersource SOP is more difficult than typical 3rd party services.
 When a transaction is submitted, Cybersource dynamically generates a hidden form in the user's browser, which it then automatically submits to your site's response page for the transaction.
 Also, both your submission to Cybersource, and the response from Cybersource, require the verification of signatures that are unique to each transaction.
+The Cybersourcery Testing gem handles these complexities for you.

-The Cybersourcery Testing gem includes:
+It includes:

 * A proxy server to stand-in for the Cybersource SOP test server.
 It runs on Sinatra, and includes a middleware translating proxy which directs both requests to, and responses from, the Cybersource SOP test server to the Sinatra server.
-* [VCR](https://github.com/vcr/vcr) to record your test transactions, for re-use in future test runs.
+* VCR to record your test transactions, for re-use in future test runs.
 * The ability to define your own custom matchers, to detect variations in the data in test submissions.
 The gem comes with a check for changes in the credit card number.
 You can add checks for other fields as needed for your business requirements.

-When a test is run that shows a change against any of the matchers you have defined, the proxy server will forward the test to the actual Cybersource SOP test server, which VCR will record.
-Subsequent runs of the same tests will rely on the VCR recordings.
+When a test is run that shows a change against any of the matchers you have defined, the proxy server will forward the transaction to the actual Cybersource SOP test server, and VCR will record the transaction.
+Subsequent runs of the same test will rely on the VCR recording.
 This means you can do repeated feature/integration testing without requiring ongoing contact with the Cybersource SOP test server.

 ## Installation